Guiditooo/D2_Final_Tank_Game/README.md

    * PAUSE Resume Button: It is the opposite of the pause button.
 If you hit it, the game will continue.
 DONE
    * PAUSE Main Menu Button: It will bring you to the Main Menu, making you loose your progress.
 DONE
    * PAUSE Audio Mute Toggle: It will Mute or Unmute all the sounds on the game.
 DONE
+   * Use Scriptable Objects to control the chaser speed.
+DONE

  -Game Over-
    * Summary: It will show your score.
 I calculate the total score on this screen.
 DONE